The number of privately rented properties in England has doubled since 2004.

 The new impartial Ombudsman may provide a dispute resolution procedure that is less costly and more efficient than the Court system.

-Therefore, it all sounds like good news to the 11 million private tenants in England and might provide an easier route for possession for some landlords.
+Therefore, the Renters Reform Bill presents a mix of challenges and opportunities, potentially benefiting the 11 million private tenants in England while also impacting landlords.
 Unfortunately, however, the Bill may have negative impacts on the availability of residential property for rent in the open market.
 It may ultimately push some of the 2.3 million landlords in England out of the rental game altogether.
 Alternatively, it could cause a sudden increase in the volume of Section 21 Notices being served on tenants before the Bill becomes law.

 Only time will tell.
 Members of Parliament will analyse and debate the Bill at its Second Reading in the House of Commons.
 The date is to be confirmed.